ocf/ocfweb/README.md

 To run tests locally, run `make test`.
-Please don't push to master with failing tests—Jenkins will refuse to deploy your code, and nobody will be able to deploy until fixing it.
+Please don't push to master with failing tests—Jenkins will refuse to deploy your code, and nobody will be able to deploy until it's fixed.

 If you make a pull request to the OCF GitHub organization from your fork of ocfweb, Jenkins will attempt to build and test your branch automatically.